raf181/Pi-Parasite/README.md

-⚠️**Warning: Proof of Concept for Educational Purposes**⚠️ ⚠️**Development was halted due to time constraints.
+⚠️**Warning: Proof of Concept for Educational Purposes**⚠️

+⚠️Development was halted due to time constraints.
 However, there exists a private version that is fully implemented and functional.
-It will be released once I have time to finalize the last touches.**⚠️
+It will be released once I have time to finalize the last touches.⚠️

 This project is intended solely for educational purposes and should not be used in production environments or for any commercial applications.
 It represents a proof of concept, and as such, it may contain incomplete, experimental, or potentially unstable code.

 # Pi-Parasite